 Decline of Gary Indiana Ghetto

-Unfortunately, by the time African-Americans began to take control of the city, by electing their first mayor, many businesses and white families began to leave for more suburban Lake County towns, starting during the 1960s.
+Unfortunately, by the time African-Americans began to take control of the city, by electing their first mayor, many businesses and white families began to leave for more suburban Lake County communities, which began during the 1960s.

 The exit out of Gary was during the time that thousands of jobs were being lost in the local steel factories, which helped transformed the city into the Gary Indiana ghetto as a tax base vanished and left the city unable to conduct as a typical city.

 Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.